Delocated

-Delocated (or known in the title card as Delocated New York) is an American television series that premiered February 12, 2009 on Adult Swim.
+Delocated (or known in the title card as Delocated New York) is an American sitcom that premiered on February 12, 2009 on Adult Swim.
 The original pilot for the show was aired on April 1, 2008.
 Jon Glaser plays a man in the Witness Protection Program who moves his family to New York City.
 The family exploits the situation by starring in a reality TV show about being in the Witness Protection Program (in which, initially, they all wear disguises for their faces and voices; later, only "Jon" does).
 Eugene Mirman co-stars in all seasons as Yvgeny, a Russian mafia associate and aspiring stand-up comic hired to kill "Jon."

 This series is produced by Wonder Showzen and Xavier: Renegade Angel creators and rock band PFFR.
 It leans decidedly towards deadpan humor while still reflecting the black humor typical of their other shows.
 It is presented as if it were the fictional reality show which it portrays.

 In the first seven episodes, Delocated had an eleven-minute runtime; as of season two, each episode had a twenty-two-minute runtime.
 The series finale aired as a special, Delocated: The Frrt Identity, on March 7, 2013.